-Google introduces new 'refined' logo, app launcher for Google barAlex Wagner - Deputy Managing Editor, News Desk
+Google introduces new 'refined' logo, app launcher for Google barAlex Wagner - Editorial Director of News and Content

 Looks like Apple and Google are fighting to see who can have the biggest week of news.
 Following the arrival of Google Wallet on iOS and the release of a free Quickoffice app, Google today announced that it has retouched its logo to help celebrate the launch of a new Google bar.
 The refreshed logo isn't terribly different from the old one, but Google does say that it "refined" both the color palette and the shapes of the letters used.
 Expect the new logo to rollout across Google's product line in the coming weeks.